norseghost/norseghost.github.io/_posts/2018-10-03-social-work-and-power-dynamics.md

 ---
 title: "Social work and power dynamics"
-tags: social-work power coercion reflexivity ethics responsibility
+tags: [social work, power, coercion, reflexivity, ethics, responsibility, special needs]
 ---

 # The nature of power in social work

 An issue in social work that one almost cannot be too conscious of is the asymmetrical power dynamic inherent in the nature of the work.
-In my career working with adults with cognitive disabilities, I've seen - and perpetuated
-- a lack of reflexivity concerning the nature and extent of the power and control we as professionals exert upon those in our care.
+In my career working with adults with cognitive disabilities, I've seen - and perpetuated - a lack of reflexivity concerning the nature and extent of the power and control we as professionals exert upon those in our care.

 This is a demographic where the professional responsibility is to constantly make decisions and perform choices on their behalf.
 They very often have no or